Direct dependencies between neurons explain activity

 As discussed above, for each output neuron $y$, we use our greedy algorithm to identify the smallest number of inputs $n^*$ for which the model captures all of the positive correlations $\langle y x_i\rangle > 0$ in the population; this defines our complete model.
 Across each of the populations, we confirm that our complete models match all of the direct correlations within experimental errors (Fig.~S\ref{fig_corr}a-d) and, therefore, capture all of the direct dependencies $P(y|x_i)$.

-Thus, to predict the second-order dependencies $P(y|x_i,x_j)$, we need only predict the second-order correlations $\langle yx_ix_j\rangle$.
-In Fig.~S\ref{fig_corr}i-l, we show that our models predict nearly all of the second-order correlations within experimental errors.
-Moreover, the minimal computations correctly predict an even larger proportion of the third-order (Fig.~S\ref{fig_corr}i-l) and fourth-order (Fig.~S\ref{fig_corr}m-p) correlations.
+Thus, to predict the second-order dependencies $P(y|x_i,x_j)$, we need only predict the triplet correlations $\langle yx_ix_j\rangle$.
+In Fig.~S\ref{fig_corr}i-l, we show that our models predict nearly all of the triplet correlations within experimental errors.
+Moreover, the minimal computations correctly predict an even larger proportion of the quadruplet (Fig.~S\ref{fig_corr}i-l) and quintuplet (Fig.~S\ref{fig_corr}m-p) correlations.
 Together, these results demonstrate that our minimal computation is capable of predicting the higher-order dependencies on combinations of two, three, or four inputs.
-In turn, this indicates that the vast majority of higher-order dependencies are explained simple direct dependencies, rather relying on complex interactions between inputs. \\
+In turn, this indicates that the vast majority of higher-order dependencies are explained simple direct dependencies, rather relying on complex interactions between inputs.

-{\myfont 5.~Model structures}
+{\myfont 8.~Model structures}

-After constructing the complete model for each output neuron, we have the opportunity to investigate the structures of the inferred computations.
-In the main text, we showed in the mouse hippocampus that the inferred input weights $w_i$ exhibited four key features.
+After constructing the complete model for each output neuron, we have the opportunity to investigate the properties of the inferred weights.
+In the main text, we show in the mouse hippocampus that the inferred input weights $w_i$ exhibit four key features.
 First, the weights are sparse, with only a small number of inputs $n^*$ needed to explain all of a neuron's pairwise dependencies (Fig.~3e in the main text).
 Second, the distribution of magnitudes is heavy-tailed (specifically log-normal), with some rare weights that are orders of magnitude stronger than average (Fig.~S\ref{fig_model}a).
-Third, the weights are evenly split between positive and negative, reflecting a delicate balance between excitatory and inhibitory interactions (Fig.~S\ref{fig_model}a).
-Finally, unlike existing maximum entropy models,\cite{Schneidman-01, Meshulam-03, Lynn-15} the weights are highly directed, with the connection strength from input $i$ to output $j$ differing significantly from the reverse.
+Third, the weights are evenly split between positive and negative, suggesting a delicate balance between excitatory and inhibitory interactions (Fig.~S\ref{fig_model}a).
+Finally, unlike many existing maximum entropy models,\cite{Schneidman-01, Meshulam-03, Lynn-15} the weights are highly directed, with the connection strength from input $i$ to output $j$ differing significantly from the reverse.
 These sparse, heavy-tailed, balanced, and directed weights are universal features of synaptic connectivity observed across brain regions and species.\cite{Lin-02, Loomba-01, Lynn-13, Liu-01, VanVreeswijk-01, Lynn-05}